 Little ones are precious in God's sight.
 If they die, they go to heaven.
-Parents who have trusted Jesus, who have lost a little one, can be confident of a wonderful reunion someday.
+Parents, who have trusted Jesus, who have lost a little one, if they have trusted Jesus, can be confident of a wonderful reunion someday.
 Are you hopeful of seeing again that little treasure God entrusted to you for such a short time?
 Jesus has made a way.
-Come to Him now and you will see them again.1
+Come to Him now and someday you will see them again.